 The term religiosity is often associated with open behavior.
 It establishes patterns of behavior and encourages open religious expression [5].
 Thus, open rituals and practices are key elements in the construction of religion.
 Religion is generally associated with formal institutions such as mosques, churches, or temples.
 Personal beliefs are also part of religiosity, but even more is institutional beliefs [5].
 Attendance at mosques or other places of worship is an open behavior that can easily be measured and equated with religiosity.
 Attendance at places of worship or prayer can also serve as a measure of social support [6].
-Religion as an explanatory system has a positive relationship with social welfare.
+Religion as an explanatory system has social support [6].
+Religion as an explanatory system has shown positive relationship with social welfare.
 A research has shown positive effects of religious involvement on functional ability, health, and life satisfaction.